A Life of Service (Philippians 2:19-30)

 Here’s what we know about Timothy.

-Timothy helped found the church at Philippi.
+Timothy helped found the church in Philippi.
 The Philippians would have remembered Timothy, because he played a very important role in their spiritual lives.
 He was someone who had sacrificed to influence them.

 Timothy had also served with Paul for ten years.
-Ten years – that’s amazing.
-If you’ve ever worked side-by-side with someone through highs and lows, walked through difficulty after difficulty, then you know that’s impressive.
-Timothy had proved himself, as Paul says.
+Ten years is impressive!
+If you’ve ever stood shoulder to shoulder with someone during both triumphs and challenges, navigating through hardship after hardship, you understand just how remarkable that experience truly is.
+Timothy had proven himself, as Paul mentioned.
 He had a good track record over an extended period of time.

 It seems as if the Philippians had expected Timothy to come sooner.
 In this passage, Paul explains to the Philippians that Timothy will come soon, but just not yet.
 It looks like the Philippians would have been disappointed that he wasn’t able to come sooner.

 We also know something about Timothy’s character from other parts of the Bible.
 Timothy was known for a lot of things, but one of them wasn’t his courage.
 Timothy was timid.
-He went through a lot, and served well, but for him, the criticism that came was probably tougher than even prison.
+He endured a lot and served well, but the criticism he faced was likely harder for him than prison.
 He wasn’t known for being the most courageous person.

 In these verses, Paul commends Timothy for three qualities.
 First, he cared for people.
 ‘I have no one else like Timothy, who genuinely cares about your welfare” (Philippians 2:20).
-It wasn’t an act with Timothy.
+With Timothy, it was never just an act.
 He genuinely cared.
-He was somebody who really did live out what Paul had just taught earlier in the chapter: “Don’t think only about your own affairs, but be interested in others, too, and what they are doing.”
+He truly embodied Paul’s teaching to think not just of oneself, but to also be interested in others and their activities.

-Second, he lived sacrificially.
+Secondly, he lived a life of sacrifice.
 “All the others care only for themselves and not for what matters to Jesus Christ” (Philippians 2:21).
-Timothy wasn’t self-absorbed.
+Timothy was not self-absorbed.
 He didn’t live for his own comfort and good.
 He lived sacrificially, to follow Jesus, even when it cost something.

 Third, Paul commends Timothy for having proven himself.
 “But you know how Timothy has proved himself” (Philippians 2:22).
 Timothy had a good track record over an extended period of time.

-Timothy is an example of an single, average person who made a difference through his attitude to others and his willingness to sacrifice.
+Timothy shows how one average person can make a difference by being kind and selfless.
 Timothy is an example of someone who lived out Paul’s teaching to live like Jesus Christ.

 Epaphroditus